Click on the links or arrows below to view expanded content.

 —- Ethel D. Christensen, Anchorage

-EDITOR’S NOTE: The writer is director of a local animal welfare organization.”
+EDITOR’S NOTE: The writer is a director of a local animal welfare organization.”

-(Sled Dog Action Coalition Note: Mrs. Christensen is the executive director of the Alaska SPCA.)
+(Sled Dog Action Coalition Note: Mrs. Christensen was the executive director of the Alaska SPCA.)

 How do mushers benefit from running their dogs in the Iditarod?